Pravargav/Amadeus/SAC/sentences/imp.md

 -> Keep looking straight ahead while walking.

--> That will not work as you intend.
+-> That will not work as you intend/wish.